JOHNFFFEE/datacamp_dataEngineering/README.md

-Here's a polished and visually appealing README for your GitHub repository:

 📚 Data Engineering Zoomcamp - Homework Assignments Welcome to the Data Engineering Zoomcamp - Homework Assignments repository! 🚀 This repository contains my completed homework assignments from the Data Engineering Zoomcamp, offered by DataTalks.Club.